liatrio/pact-playground/README.md

 ## Consumer-Driven Contract Testing

-In this approach, the consumer defines the contract, and the producer verifies it.
-This is demonstrated in the relationship between the `consumer` and `producer` components.
+In this approach, the consumer defines the contract, and the provider verifies it.
+This is demonstrated in the relationship between the `consumer` and `provider` components.

-**Summary**: Consumer-driven contract testing allows the consumer to specify the interactions it expects from the producer.
-This ensures that the producer can meet the consumer's needs, leading to more reliable integrations and fewer surprises during deployment.
+**Summary**: Consumer-driven contract testing allows the consumer to specify the interactions it expects from the provider.
+This ensures that the provider can meet the consumer's needs, leading to more reliable integrations and fewer surprises during deployment.

 ### Consumer-Driven Steps

 #### Consumer-Driven Consumer Side

-- **Write Tests**: Define expected interactions with the producer using a mock service.
+- **Write Tests**: Define expected interactions with the provider using a mock service.
-- **Generate Contract**: Run tests to generate a contract file (`consumer-producer.json`).
+- **Generate Contract**: Run tests to generate a contract file (`consumer-provider.json`).
 - **Publish Contract**: Use the `pact-broker` CLI to publish the contract to the Pact Broker.

-#### Consumer-Driven Producer Side
+#### Consumer-Driven provider Side

 - **Retrieve Contract**: Fetch the contract from the Pact Broker.
 - **Verify Contract**: Run verification tests to ensure compatibility with the consumer's expectations.